 16.10 If the cutting card is found not to have been inserted into the cards after the shuffle, the cards will be removed from the shoe and reshuffled at the end of the Round.
 This rule shall not apply when a Continuous Shuffler is used.

-16.11 If the dealer has failed to offer a player the opportunity to make an Insurance Wager in accordance with section 9 and the dealer’s omission is noticed before the dealer has dealt the second card to the dealer’s hand the player shall still be entitled to make an Insurance Wager.
+16.11 If the Dealer has failed to offer a player the opportunity to make an Insurance Wager in accordance with section 9 and the Dealer’s omission is noticed before the Dealer has dealt the second card to the Dealer’s hand the player shall still be entitled to make an Insurance Wager.

-16.12 In the event of an electronic failure of the equipment on a table where the Madness 21 Wager is offered, the Madness 21 option shall not be offered to each player until the equipment is repaired in accordance with approved procedures, and the game shall continue in the meantime as a normal Blackjack game.
+16.12 In the event of an electronic failure of the equipment on a table where the Madness 21 Wager is offered, the Madness 21 option shall not be offered to each player until the equipment is repaired and the game shall continue in the meantime as a normal Blackjack game.
 If such a failure occurs during a Round of play, any Madness 21 Wager which had won as provided for by these rules, shall be settled with a $25 payout.

-16.13 Notwithstanding section 16.5 above, if a Continuous Shuffler malfunctions during a Round of play, the casino operator shall, at his or her discretion, either declare the Round void or the hand or hands affected by the malfunction void.
+16.13 Notwithstanding section 16.5 above, if a Continuous Shuffler malfunctions during a Round of play, the Casino Operator shall, at his or her discretion, either declare the Round Void or the hand or hands affected by the malfunction Void.

 16.14 In the event that the player has made a decision on his/her hand with respect to section 8.3 prior to the decision in 15D.6, then the House Money Wager will be paid at the odds in section 15D.5 and passed to the player and the House Money Wager and payout will take no further part in play.